Falcons 2000 SC: Origins

 The Falcons were one of the most successful clubs in the Gippsland region of Victoria, Australia.
-Gippsland is all of South-East Victoria (approximately the same size as Switzerland), and includes most of around 100 islands in the region and Bass Strait.
+Gippsland is all of South-East Victoria and some surrounding areas, approximately the same size as Switzerland.
 Morwell Falcons were Champions of the Victorian State League on two occasions, winning the State League Championship and League Finals Cup double in 1984 and 1989, and the Statewide Dockerty Cup in 1994.

 Morwell Falcons were the only club based in regional Victoria to have participated at National Soccer League level before the NSL disbanded in 2003–04.
 The NSL was replaced with the A-League Men in 2005–06, making the new Tier 1 exclusively for licensed teams only, with no promotion and relegation.

 Morwell Falcons major difficulty was the location of Latrobe City Stadium at Crinigan Road, Morwell.
 The stadium itself was too far distant from Morwell Train Station for any serious attendance by public transport users who would have walked to the stadium from the train station.
 The club attracted competitive and sustainable attendances relatively speaking compared to other clubs, and had a large local following when in the National Soccer League via people watching the Australian National television coverage, including highlights and live games, on SBS.
 The club was also featured in the sports sections of the local newspapers.
 That included the Latrobe Valley Express, delivered free to every household in the Latrobe City Council area (where applicable).